| Current

 call 570-963-4044 for the latest road

-conditions.
 For statewide conditions click on the

 PennDot

 Traveler Information site.
-Another site for information
+Another site

-regarding Interstate 81,
+for information regarding Interstate 81, where

-where you can sign up for traffic alerts is
+you can sign up for traffic alerts is

 Focus 81.